 Why go cycling in the Alps?

 Summer in the French Alps is extremely popular.
 The Alps attract over 100 million tourists per year, descending from all over the world!
-The good news is that the Alps are so vast that it won’t feel like there are that many people here (unless you happen to visit as the Tour de France rolls by!).
+The good news is that the Alps are so vast that it won’t feel like there are that many people here (unless you happen to visit as the Tour de France rolls by... (for info on how to do that, read this article)).

 People visit for the craggy vertiginous summits, with some peaks stretching as much as 4,000 metres into the sky, huge glaciers and clear mountain lakes.
 The warmer valleys have seemingly endless meadows, huge forests and are home to thousands of different forms of wildlife.

-There is a permanent snow blanket at around 3,000 metres above sea level which provides plenty of opportunity for cyclists to scale the numerous 2,000 metre plus peaks.
+There is a permanent snow blanket at around 3,000 metres above sea level and plenty of opportunity for cyclists to scale the numerous 2,000 metre plus peaks.

 Many cyclists view cycling the Alps as the ultimate test to challenge themselves on the famous Tour de France climbs.
 Mountains such as Alpe d’Huez, Col de l’Iseran and Col de Galibier, amongst many others, have now become legendary and iconic ascents within the cycling world.